In this extract from Beastly Journeys, Kelsey Camacho tells of travelling through an Arctic blizzard with a pack of huskies in Svalbard.Read more...

 Furthermore, the insurance against search and rescue costs is part of the requirements.

-The Scandinavian carrier SAS offers direct flights into Longyearbyen from Tromsø in northern Norway (or from Oslo in southern Norway with a short stopover in Tromsø), while the discount carrier Norwegian Air Shuttle flies direct from Oslo to Longyearbyen (flight time 1hr 40mins from Tromsø; 3hrs (Norwegian) and 4hrs (SAS) from Oslo).
+Two airlines serve Svalbard: Scandinavian Airlines (SAS) offer direct flights into Longyearbyen from Tromsø in northern Norway (or from Oslo in southern Norway with a short stopover in Tromsø), while Norwegian flies direct from Oslo to Longyearbyen (flight time 1hr 40mins from Tromsø; 3hrs (Norwegian) & 4hrs (SAS) from Oslo).
 Flights are particularly frequent in the summer, although they should be booked in advance during peak periods (ie: Easter).
-Note that Norwegian only operates their route twice a week and only between March and October.
+Note that Norwegian operates a reduced service from November to January.

-Norway is well connected with eight international airports around the country, the four biggest of which are amongst the busiest in Europe.
+Norway is well connected with eight international airports around the country, the four biggest of which are among the busiest in Europe.
 As you might expect, Oslo Airport Gardermoen is the country’s main airport.
-The SAS group has links worldwide; KLM, British Airways and Lufthansa all have routes into the country; and low fare operators with routes into Norway include Norwegian, Ryanair and Wideroe.
+The SAS group has links worldwide; KLM, British Airways and Lufthansa all have routes into the country; and low-fare operators with routes into Norway include airBaltic, Norwegian, Ryanair and Wideroe.
 United fly from the USA into Oslo.
-This is not an exhaustive list, so you might want to contact your local travel agent for the full range of options.

 With the exception of Longyearbyen Airport, there are only two private landing strips in the archipelago (Sveagruva, used solely by the mining company, and Ny-Ålesund), plus a few additional landing sites for helicopters in the other settlements and bases.
 Both private landings and commercial sightseeing flights are forbidden, with special permission required for any landings off the official airstrips – and for purely tourist purposes, such permission will not normally be granted.
 Unfortunately, non-touristic helicopter use has risen over the years, even though the official stance is that helicopter use should be reduced – and has been forbidden for tourist purposes since 1992.